Zezombye/blog/articles/relationships.md

 - Their personality: how they’re nice, empathetic, smart, etc.
 - Their mindset: they’re disciplined, hardworking, unstoppable, ambitious, etc.

-If you remove all that, what's there left to compliment?
-What’s there left to love?
+If you remove all that, what's left to compliment?
+What’s left to love?

 All those reasons are conditions.
 I love you because you’re smart -> I love you IF you’re smart.
 I love you IF you’re disciplined.
 Etc.